sophie-a-lee/personal_website/content/courses/1_intro_r_tidyverse/index.md

 ---

 ### Learning outcomes
 Upon completion of the 'Introduction to R with Tidyverse' workshop, participants will have gained an understanding of basic R programming and the Tidyverse packages.
 They will have acquired the skills to efficiently manipulate, transform, and clean data, and to create compelling visualizations to effectively communicate their research findings.
-Furthermore, they will have learned how to generate high quality documents containing these visualizations and findings using R Markdown and automate repetitive tasks, enhancing their research productivity and reducing the potential for errors.